Water supply and sanitation in England and Wales: Legislation

-Natural Resources Wales management (2013-)
+Wales (since 2013)

-Establishment of Natural Resources Wales
+Natural Resources Wales

-On 01 April 2013, Natural Resources Wales took over the responsibilities of the Countryside Council for Wales, Environment Agency Wales and the Forestry Commission Wales.
+On 1 April 2013, Natural Resources Wales took over the responsibilities of the Countryside Council for Wales, Environment Agency Wales and the Forestry Commission Wales.
 Since 2013, Natural Resources Wales states that it has established a standalone capability and has developed its own systems that are appropriate for Wales.
+Natural Resources Wales is now responsible for managing water resources in Wales and is the regulatory body for this purpose.

+Water quality, water resources and river management are the responsibility of Natural Resources Wales.
+Issues relating to the water industry in general are devolved to the Senedd.
+This is however subject to the reservations in Schedule 7A to the Government of Wales Act 2006 (GoWA 2006).